Geynyan

 The Geynyon, also written Keinjan, are an indigenous Australian people of southern Queensland.
-According to research done by Queensland South Native Title Services (QSNTS) entitled South East Regional Research Project (SERRP) 'Geynyan' are in all likelihood an dialect/estate group of the wider Githabul peoples.
+According to research done by Queensland South Native Title Services entitled South East Regional Research Project 'Geynyan' are in all likelihood a dialect/estate group of the wider Githabul peoples.
 In May 2021 the Githabul peoples lodged a Native Title claim (Waringh Waringh) over much of the former Warwick Shire within the Southern Downs Regional Council area.

 Country

 The Geynyon, according to the estimation of Norman Tindale, had 1400 mi2 of territory.
 They ranged from Stanthorpe just north of the border with New South Wales to around Hendon and Allora, which formed their northern limit.
 To the east, their lands extended as far as the Great Dividing Range.
 Their western frontier lay around Herries Range and beyond Thane, including Warwick and the area close to Leyburn.
 R. H. Mathews also claimed Inglewood was part of their territory, which Tindale did not accept.
 In Margaret Sharpe's map of Bundjalung dialects, based on the work of Terry Crowley, the Logan River marked their eastern border with the Yugambeh, while their southern frontier with the Githabul lay just beyond Killarney.